-Funded status of most VRS plans increased in FY21
+Funded status of most VRS plans increased in FY22

 A pension plan's health is commonly measured by its funded status, which is the ratio of plan assets to liabilities.
-In FY21, the funded status for VRS's Teachers, State Employees, and VaLORS plans increased on an actuarial basis, while the funded status for the SPORS and JRS plans decreased on an actuarial basis.
-The Teachers and State Employees plans increased to 77 percent funded-the highest funded status for each plan in more than a decade (Figure 8).
-The funded status of the Teachers and State Employees plans increased primarily because investment returns to the VRS trust fund more than offset increases in liabilities resulting from recent changes to the plans' mortality assumptions.
-The funded status of the VaLORS plan increased for similar reasons, though by a smaller amount.
+In FY22, the funded status for VRS's Teachers, State Employees, VaLORS, and JRS plans increased on an actuarial basis, and the funded status for the SPORS plan was unchanged on an actuarial basis.
+The Teachers and State Employees plans increased to 79 percent funded-the highest funded status for each plan in more than a decade (Figure 8).